-Cardinal Donald Wuerl, archbishop of Washington, celebrated a special Mass for the 75th anniversary of the Archdiocese of Washington at the Cathedral of St. Matthew the Apostle on September 21, 2014.
+Cardinal Donald Wuerl, then-archbishop of Washington, celebrated a special Mass for the 75th anniversary of the Archdiocese of Washington at the Cathedral of St. Matthew the Apostle on September 21, 2014.
 In his homily, the Cardinal reflected on how the faith has spread throughout the world for two thousand years since Jesus commissioned his apostles to go out into the world.

 “Peter and Paul traveled to Rome, the center of a vast and coherent empire.
 From there, the faith spread to all those lands evangelized by a litany of later-day Apostles: Saint Augustine to England, Saint Boniface to Germany, Saints Cyril and Methodius to the Slavic lands as well as Saint Patrick to Ireland, Saint Francis Xavier to India and Matteo Ricci to China,” said Cardinal Wuerl.
 “And the list – the litany – can go on and on.
 These were the markers that were the sign posts for those who then crossed the Atlantic Ocean to reach the New World.”

-The Cardinal talked about the Masses he celebrated earlier this year on St. Clement’s Island where the first Catholic Mass in the English speaking colonies was celebrated in 1634 and at the reconstructed Brick Chapel in St. Mary’s City.
+The Cardinal talked about the Masses he celebrated earlier in the year on St. Clement’s Island where the first Catholic Mass in the English speaking colonies was celebrated in 1634 and at the reconstructed Brick Chapel in St. Mary’s City.
 The two Masses at the historic sites in Southern Maryland serve as powerful reminders of the area’s legacy as the birthplace of religious freedom in the United States.

 The Cardinal also referenced another significant milestone on our archdiocesan pilgrimage of faith.
 “In 1789, the first bishop for the Catholics in the English speaking colonies was selected.
 The designation of Bishop John Carroll as first Bishop of Baltimore took place in Sacred Heart Chapel – now a part of Sacred Heart Parish in Bowie, Maryland – a part of this archdiocese,” he said.
 “Earlier in the spring we commemorated that event that took place 225 years ago because it became a cornerstone of the hierarchy for the United States.
 In a sense, the Catholic Church in the United States had come of age.”